-The reasons for the high levels of poverty in this area are complex.
-The communities around Lesedi were relocated in colonial times and now survive by cattle raising and limited subsistence farming on the infertile Kalahari Sand soils.
+The Ntabayengwe community, and other neighbouring communities, are located in scattered homesteads just 20 minutes drive from Victoria Falls.
+Despite being relatively close to town, the daily existence could be from another world.
+Most families survive by cattle raising and subsistence farming on the infertile Kalahari Sand soils.
 Human-wildlife conflict is rife as the area is adjacent to the Zambezi National Park and Jafuta Forest, so cattle are often taken by lions.

-The communities are poorly educated, partly due to the lack of a local school.
-When they did attend school, children were regularly excluded due to non-payment of school fees but also parents often preferred children to remain at home to help with household chores.
-There were few positive role models and aspiration levels were low.
+The people in this area are often poorly educated with low aspiration levels and limited role models.
+Prior to Lesedi, the nearest local school was many kilometres away.
+Children were often absent or dropped out of school altogether.
+Many parents, unable to pay school fees, preferred their children to remain at home to help with household chores.
 Alcohol dependence was an issue, with some households engaged in the illegal moonshine business.
 Many families are dealing with ill health, including HIV and AIDS.

 Lesedi Primary School

-Having taken the decision to build a primary school, we started by constructing a simple structure to offer classes to pre-school children, with the initial intake of kids, our “pioneer” students, enrolling in 2014.
+Our project started with construction of a simple structure to offer classes to pre-school children, with the initial intake of kids, our “pioneer” students, enrolling in 2014.

 Lesedi is totally reliant on private donations and our achievements to date have only been possible thanks to the generosity of our supporters.
 Please consider making a donation or sponsoring a child.
 100% of each donation we receive is spent in full on the project, making a difference where it is needed most.
 If you are in the area it is also possible to visit Lesedi.
 Please contact us if you are interesting in supporting us or arranging a visit.